 Self Treatment for Headaches, Sinus, Neck Pain and Whiplash

-The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief is a book that I recommend to those suffering with headaches migraine, sinus and whiplash pain.
-The author Claire Davis explains what trigger points are, what muscles are involved in whiplash, headache, migraine and sinus pain and best of all gives you step by step instructions for self treatment.
-This is not a miracle cure or 10 minute fix it plan, but if you are willing to dedicate the time the techniques can greatly reduce or eliminate your pain.
+The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief is a book that I recommend to those suffering from headaches migraine, sinus, and whiplash pain.
+The author Claire Davis explains what trigger points are, what muscles are involved in whiplash, headache, migraine and sinus pain and best of all gives you step by step instructions for self-treatment.
+This is not a miracle cure or 10 minutes fix-it plan, but if you are willing to dedicate the time the techniques can greatly reduce or eliminate your pain.
 Once learned, you can apply these techniques to other muscles throughout the body at anytime or anywhere nipping the pain in the bud.
-This book is a highly recommended resource for anyone suffering with headache, migraine, whiplash and sinus pain.
+This book is a highly recommended resource for anyone suffering from headache, migraine, whiplash and sinus pain.